MaxManthey/rss-news-evaluation/README.md

 # rss-news-evaluation

-This project evaluates articles from a h2 database with Apache Spark.
+The project evaluates the possibilities of persisting news articles with Apache Spark, as well as the possibilities to run queries in different ways.
-There are multiple ways to evaluate the articles you can choose from.
+There are multiple ways to evaluate the articles you can choose from within the dedicated packages.
 (This is a follow up project to [rss-news-evaluation](https://github.com/MaxManthey/rss-news-persistence))

 ### Run

-To run the project, make sure to add the path variable for where your database is saved [first arg].
+To run the project, please refer to the readmes in the dedicated packages
-Also add the desired word [second arg] and the date range from [third arg] and to [fourth arg] the desired date to your argument list.